 For the sauce:

-marinara or other pasta sauce, jarred or homemade
+marinara or other pasta sauce,

 hot Italian turkey sausage,

 for serving, if desired

 Preheat the oven to 400°F. With a large sharp knife, cut the spaghetti squash in half lengthwise and scoop out the seeds and membrane.
-Sprinkle the squash with the olive oil, dried herbs and salt and pepper to taste.
+Sprinkle the squash with olive oil, dried herbs, and salt and pepper to taste.
 Line a rimmed baking sheet or 9x13-inch dish with foil.
 Place the squash cut-side down in the baking dish.
 Cook for 30 to 40 minutes, or until fork tender.

 Meanwhile, heat the oil in a large sauté pan.
 Add the turkey sausage and cook, breaking up into small pieces, until no more pink is showing.
 Add the sauce and stir until combined.
 Bring to a simmer then reduce to low heat and cook for at least 5 minutes, or up to 30 minutes.

 Let the squash cool slightly then use the tines of the fork to scrape out the spaghetti strands of squash.
-Divide the squash among four plate and top with sauce.
+Divide the squash among four plates and top with sauce.
 Sprinkle with Parmesan cheese.